 Before you enter into a rental agreement, there is certain information a rental provider (landlord) must tell you.
 These are called mandatory disclosures.
 This includes the following:

-- if the rental property has any asbestos in the property.
+- if there is any asbestos in the rental property.

 For more information about mandatory disclosure requirements see Knowing your rights when signing an agreement.

 In Victoria, it is unlawful to discriminate against someone in relation to certain personal attributes.
 This means that rental providers and real estate agents cannot refuse you accommodation or discriminate against you during your rental agreement on the basis of personal attributes protected by law.